gsmayes/git_xuan/HW1_xz694/README.md

 ->Work on a fork

-I attempt to team up with fellow student whose netID is g
+I attempt to team up with fellow student whose netID is gsm317.
+I made a change in my copy and sent a pull request.